tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 sbatch slurm_job.sh
 ```

-The logs will be saved in the `logs` directory of your repository.
-You can monitor the job status with `squeue -u <username>` and check the logs with `cat logs/slurm-<job_id>.out`.
+The logs are stored in the `logs` directory of your repository.
+You can monitor the job status with `squeue -u <username>` and check the logs with `cat logs/slurm/slurm-<job_id>.out` or the tail with `tail -f logs/slurm/slurm-<job_id>.out`.

-You can also run multiple trainings with parameter grids or predefined sets, modify `multi_submission.py` and execute it:
+To run multiple submissions with parameter grids or predefined parameter sets, modify `multi_submission.py` and run it:

 ```sh
 python multi_submission.py